 |Undergraduate||12+ hrs||9 - 11 hrs||6 - 8 hrs||1 - 5 hrs||3 hrs|

 |Graduate||9+ hrs||6 - 8 hrs||4.5 - 5 hrs||3 hrs||4.5 hrs|

 UTEP Connect welcomes military-affiliated students to its programs.
 Our Military Student Success Center is here to help in every way.

 There are several types of benefits that are offered here at UTEP for military students.
-For details on these and answers to questions you may have, please visit the Military Student Success Center website at any time and participate in the Virtual Orientation.
-You may also contact them at 915-747-5342 or by email at firstname.lastname@example.org.
+For details on these and answers to questions you may have, please visit the Military Student Success Center website at any time.
+You may also contact them at 915-747-5342 or by email at email@example.com.

 A third party is an entity which guarantees payment of tuition and/or fees on behalf of a student with whom it has a relationship.
 Examples of a third party are:

 If you are non-military and are having your tuition paid by a third party, complete the following steps:

 - Step 1: Go to the Resources page of the Student Business Services website and download a Statement of Understanding (SOU) for the term for which tuition will be paid by the third party

 - Step 2: Complete and sign the form